-Publicly-Traded Partnership - Definition
+Publicly-Traded Partnership - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 - Accounting, Taxation, and Reporting

 - Professionalism & Career Development

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 In a business setting, a firm can be owned by a single individual, or a group of persons.
 A firm which is owned by a single person or partnership can either be traded on a private market or on a public market.
 A publicly traded partnership is any business institution, firm, or a company that is owned by two or more co-owners and traded regularly on a securities market.
 In a publicly-traded partnership, the owners can be two or more, and they can be private individuals, business entities, large corporations, or any other sort of partnership.
 Each of the general partners manages the partnership and the business organization is financed by limited partners who offer capital but have no say or very little say in how the firm is run.
 A PTP can offer investors quarterly income that are subject or eligible for favorable tax treatments, especially for businesses in the energy sector.